MoRanjbarDi/ir_bio_scientometrics/README.md

 ```

 ---

-## 🔑 Login Required or Institutional IP reqired
+## 🔑 Access Requirements

-Scopus requires login through authentication or connecting from an institute that cooperates with scopus.
+To access Scopus search results, authentication is necessary.
+You must either:

+- Log in through your personal Scopus account,
+- Be connected to a network with institutional access (e.g., university IP address),
+- Or use a proxy or VPN that routes through an institution with a Scopus subscription.

 The script will:

-1. Open the Scopus homepage in a browser.
+1. Launch the Scopus homepage in a browser window.
-2. Prompt you to manually log in.
+2. Allow you to manually authenticate if required.
-3. Once you reach the homepage, it will proceed with automated querying and downloading.
+3. Automatically continue with query execution and CSV export once access is granted.

 ---

 ## 🧠 Predefined Topics